 Choose to fear the right things.

-Our family size another thing that God and I had to wrestle through.
-Adding a large family with a stay-at-home mom to a ministry budget doesn't seem smart.
+Our family size is another thing I wrestled with God about.
+Adding large family to stay-at-home mom to a ministry budget seems like an impossible recipe.
 But each time a new member was added to our family, God mercifully made his call very clear.

-The "what-if's" and "How will this happen's" grow loud and can easily drown out the confidence that God had a plan in place before he issued the call to our hearts.
-It's not always apparent that it's for our good....all of us.
+The "what-if's" and "How will this happen's" grow loud and can easily drown out the confidence that God had a plan in place before he issued a call to our hearts.
+It's not always apparent that it's for our good, all of us, but it always is.

 As my boys entered high school I became increasingly fearful about their college bills.
-Before, we always had the future to catch up and get the savings account funded before they graduated.
+When they were little I figured we had the future to catch up and get a savings account funded before they graduated.
 But my plan kept getting put on hold for God's plan and I found myself completely adrift in a sea of fear.
 I cried a lot about it.
-I cried to God....and I cried to them.
+I cried to God and I cried to them.

+My boys taught me a lesson about trusting God and respecting their ability to trust him too.
 Looking back, I'm really not sure if this was a good parenting moment, but it ended up giving me one of the best kid moments I've ever experienced.
-I talked with the boys a lot....warning them that the decision we were about to make as a family would make it certain that they would be on their own to pay for college.
+I talked with the boys a lot, warning them that a decision we were about to make as a family would make it certain they would have to pay for college on their own.
 I was freaking out about it and the fact that they weren't made me even more afraid.
-I was certain their calm meant that they were clueless little babes walking into a hornet's nest they didn't see coming.
+I was certain their calm meant they were clueless little babes walking into a hornet's nest they didn't see coming.
 I couldn't have been more wrong.
-They took turns telling me that they were convinced that this was right for our family, even if it would cost them.
+They took turns telling me they were convinced this thing we were about to do was right for our family, even if it would cost them.
 With nodding heads, and level voices they told me,

 My sons are wise, listen to them.